DDM-Lab/janus/README.md

 For more transient experiments please have them running only when actively testing them or collecting data with them.
 Always shut them down again when you are done using them.
 This both reduces the opportunities for malefactors to attach Janus and minimizes any unnecessary drain of Janus’s resources.

+And please run them as an ordinary user, likely either as `ddmlab` or as yourself.
+But **never** as root.

 ### Shared waiting room